 - Graduation (and transfer-out) rates do not include students who left the school to serve in the armed forces, on official church missions, or in the foreign service of the federal government.
 Students who died or were totally and permanently disabled are also excluded.

 Program Integrity Complaint Process

 Process for Complaints

 Oconee Fall Line Technical College desires to resolve student grievances, complaints and concerns in an expeditious, fair and amicable manner.
 If a resolution is not reached at the institution level, or if you believe that the nature of the complaint or its impact on the system as a whole warrants an immediate review by the Technical College System of Georgia (TCSG) administration, please contact the Student Affairs Coordinator at firstname.lastname@example.org or call (404) 679-1692.
-Students residing outside of the State of Georgia who are taking an online course may also file a complaint with an agency located in their State.

 - To submit a student concern/complaint internally (at the local technical level) please follow OFTC’s Student Grievance Procedure.

 - Technical College System of Georgia: Student Concern/Complaint Instructions and Filing Process

 Out-of-State Online Students

 Any complaints pertaining to a Oconee Fall Line Technical College’s (OFTC) out-of-state online courses or programs should be filed with OFTC in accordance with OFTC’s Student Grievance Procedure.